One plump woman. One pretty boy. Two big dreams.

 Riley is a quiet woman.
 She likes to read, hides behind her books.
 She doesn’t date much and thinks no one would be interested in the quiet, plump girl with her nose in a book.

 Connor was the high school hottie.
 Riley knew of him, but never knew him.
-So when he approaches her at a wedding she’s baffled that he knows she exists let alone knows her name.
+So when he approaches her at her friend’s wedding, she’s baffled that he knows she exists let alone knows her name.

 Then he disappears, only to show back up a few days later, right when she needs someone to talk to.